Antonio-Iijima/alvin/README.md

 <lambda-expr> ::= (lambda <parameters> <expr>)
 ```

-While it is technically possible to 'name' a lambda function, through the use of such a construction as `(set f (lambda (x) (+ x 1))`, if you wish to reuse a function it is better to use `def` to name it directly.
+While it is indeed possible to 'name' a lambda function, through the use of such a construction as `(set f (lambda (x) (+ x 1))`, if you wish to reuse a function it is generally better to use `def` to name it directly.
+Important exceptions, particularly closures and currying, will be covered in the following sections.

 ## Binding & Scope